Mobile Phones to Teach English

 Using mobile phones in the classroom can be a challenge despite the good intentions of teachers might have.

-These are the main challenges to cellphone activities in the classroom
+These are the main challenges to use mobile phones to teach English.

 #1 Cellphones are prohibited in many schools or they are allowed into school but they are not meant to be used for classroom learning.